xmeyer/USNews-Web-Scraper/README.md

 # USNews-Web-Scraper
-A project done at an internship.
+A project done at my A.M.
+Money internship.